OpenAMP/open-amp/docs/apps/matrix_multiply/README.md

 ### Load the Demo
 After Linux boots,
 * Load the machine remoteproc.
-If Linux runs as remoteproc master, you will need to pass the other processor's matrix_multiply binary as firmware arguement to the remoteproc module.
+If Linux runs as remoteproc master, you will need to pass the other processor's matrix_multiply binary as firmware argument to the remoteproc module.
 * If you run the Linux kernel application demo, load the `rpmsg_mat_mul_kern_app` module, you will see the kernel app will generate two matrices to the other processor, and output the result matrix returned by the other processor.
 * If you run the userspace application demo, load the `rpmsg_user_dev_driver` module.
 * If you run the userspace application demo `mat_mul_demo`, you will see the similar output on the console: